 It is also recommended that sellers partner with a local real estate agent in order to ensure their disclosure form meets all South Dakota real estate disclosure laws.
 A qualified agent can provide insight on what details to include within your document and help you prepare all paperwork.

 In addition, experienced real estate agents can help sellers navigate through the selling process, from listing and marketing their home to reviewing offers and closing on the home.
 Best of all, if you aren’t already working with an agent, Clever can match you with a qualified full-service agent for a fraction of the cost.
-With Clever, you’ll receive an agent who will only charge a flat-fee of $3,000 for listing your home, as opposed to traditional agents’ rates of 3%.
+With Clever, you’ll receive an agent who will only charge 1.5% for listing your home, as opposed to traditional agents’ rates of 3%.